-- 3. Charges shall be prepared in writing (complaint forms are available on each campus in the Director’s Office) and directed to the Vice President of Student Affairs or designee or in the Student Services office at central campus.
+- Charges shall be prepared in writing (complaint forms are available on each campus in the Director's Office) and directed to the Dean of Student Affairs or designee or in the Student Services office at central campus.

-- 4. Charges should be filed as soon as possible after the alleged event takes place so as not to cause an unnecessary delay in the judicial process.
-Except in situations deemed by the Vice President of Student Affairs or designee to warrant an extension, no complaint shall be accepted beyond 15 working days following the date of the alleged violation.
+- Charges should be filed as soon as possible after the alleged event takes place so as not to cause an unnecessary delay in the judicial process.
+Except in situations deemed by the Dean of Student Affairs or designee to warrant an extension, no complaint shall be accepted beyond 15 working days following the date of the alleged violation.

-- 5. The Vice President of Student Affairs may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Vice President of Student Affairs.
+- The Dean of Student Affairs may conduct an investigation to determine if the charges have merit and/or if they can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Dean of Student Affairs.
 Such disposition shall be final and there shall be no subsequent disciplinary proceedings.
 If the charges cannot be disposed of by mutual consent, the student is entitled to due process and a hearing before the Student Disciplinary Committee.
-The Vice President of Student Affairs may later serve in the same matter as a member of the Student Disciplinary Committee.
+The Dean of Student Affairs may later serve in the same matter as a member of the Student Disciplinary Committee.

-- 6. The Vice President of Student Affairs shall present all charges in written form to the accused student.
+- The Dean of Student Affairs shall present all charges in written form to the accused student.
 A time shall be set for a hearing, neither less than five working days nor more than 15 working days after the student/students have been notified.
-Maximum time limits for scheduling of hearings may be extended by mutual written consent of the Vice President of Student Affairs and the student.
+Maximum time limits for scheduling of hearings may be extended by mutual written consent of the Dean of Student Affairs and the student.

-- f.
-All procedural questions are subject to the final decision of the chairperson of the committee.
+- All procedural questions are subject to the final decision of the chairperson of the committee.

-The college recognizes that misconduct and personal issues often go hand in hand, therefore students should also be aware that free, confidential counseling services are available to them.
+The college recognizes that misconduct and personal issues often go hand in hand, therefore students should also be aware that free, confidential counseling resources are available to them.

 The following sanctions may be imposed upon any student found to have violated the Student Code of Conduct and more than one sanction may be imposed for any single violation: